CoGhent/CoGhent.github.io/basicqueries.markdown

 } LIMIT 100
 ```

-## pagination
+## Pagination

 the SparQL endpoint limits results to 1.000 lines.
 If a query has more than 1.000 results, multiple queries *(each containing the next 1.000 results)*, using OFFSET and LIMIT, are necessary to obtain the entire result.
-You will always need to count how many results your query gives first, to know how many pages to query.
+You will need to count (see above) how many results your query gives first, to know how many pages to query.

 *for example*